opstrace/opstrace/docs/references/cli.md

 Notes:

 * The CLI version that executes the upgrade command defines the Opstrace target version.
-* The original config file used to create the cluster is required.
+* The original config file used to create the instance is required.
 However, changes to it are not yet supported.
 This requirement might change in the future.
-* The `upgrade` operation has internal timeout and retry logic.
+* The `upgrade` operation has internal timeout and retry logic, similar to the `create` operation.
   Unless you know better, it makes sense to keep this procedure running.
 * When the `upgrade` operation detects a problem that needs to be resolved through human intervention then it does not necessarily error out immediately.
   Instead, it presents the problem through its logs, retries periodically, and waits for you to take action behind the scenes.